 Everyone has their own preferences and what works best for them so it may take you some time to find what you prefer.
 There is lots of information on the internet on various ways to incubate and hatch!
 You can get lost for hours looking into it.

 I recommend candling the eggs around day 8-10 as this is when it should be very clear what has started to grow and what hasn't.
 By Day 10, remove any eggs that show no signs of development.
+Some eggs will be tricky to see through - especially Marans and Olive Eggers.
+When in doubt, leave them in the incubator.

 On Day 18, I remove my eggs to a special hatching incubator that I have.
 It has no turner and I set the eggs in egg cartons.
 I find this works best as the eggs do not get jostled around by other chicks.
 If you put them loose in the hatcher, chicks can move the eggs around and cause problems for any chicks that are still unhatched.
 I carefully monitor humidity.
-I highly recommend buying extra thermometers/hygrometers and calibrating them (Google is your best friend when learnignto calibrate!)
+I highly recommend buying extra thermometers/hygrometers and calibrating them (Google is your best friend when learning to calibrate!)
 I personally use an analog thermometer/hygrometer as well as a digital one that has an app on my phone where I can monitor temperature and humidity levels in real time.
 I like to have three different ways to check the temperature and humidity as I have found that the ones included on incubators aren't always the most accurate.

 Brooding